poiyomi/PoiyomiDocs/docs/color-and-normals/vertex-options.md

 - `Type`: **Checkbox**

 Vertex Rounding snaps vertices to specific intervals in the world coordinate system.
-The amount snap interval is defined by the Division Amount.
+The amount snap interval is defined by the Rounding Interval.
 This option can be used to create retro effects, or pixelization.

-### Division Amount
+### Rounding Interval

 Defines the interval for vertex rounding.
 This is defined as the distance between points in local space, in base units of meters.
 For example, a value of `0.1` will round vertices to the nearest tenth of a meter (if the object is scaled uniformly).